-Development of the strategy was principally informed by the Great Barrier Reef Region Strategic Assessment Report and the Great Barrier Reef Outlook Report 2014.
+Development of the strategy was principally informed by the Great Barrien Res Region Strategic Assessment Report and the Great Barrier Reef Outlook Report 2014.

-The strategic assessment and its resulting 25-year management program set out how scientific knowledge will be applied to protection and management of the Great Barrier Reef.
+The strategic assessment and its resulting 25-year management programmet out how scientific knowledge will be applied to protection and management of the Great Barrie Been.

-The outcomes of the Great Barrier Reef Outlook Report 2014 informed analysis of key priority areas.
+The outcomes of the Great Barrier Reef Outlook Report 2014 Information of the priority areas.
 The relevant assessments are summarised in Appendix A, comprising:

-- · current condition and trends of the Region's values - · current effects and trends of pressures on those values - state of knowledge (level of confidence) for each assessment a guide to where information gaps may be limiting management's ability to act.
+- current condition and trends of the Region's values - current effects and trends of pressures on those values. - state of knowledge (level of confidence) or each as essment a guide to where information gaps may be limiting management's ability or act.

-Appendix B is a summary of the assessment of the likely future risks to the Reef as presented in the Outlook Report.
+Appendix B is a summary of the assertment with likely future risks to the Reef as presented in the Outlook Report.

-Finer scale analysis and synthesis documents were also considered.
+Finer scale analysis and synthesis developments were also considered.
 These include:

-- Biodiversity Conservation Strategy 2013 and associated vulnerability assessments for high risk species and habitats - Informing the Outlook for Great Barrier Reef Coastal Ecosystems - Coastal Ecosystems Assessment Framework and basin assessments - Great Barrier Reef Climate Change Adaptation Strategy and Action Plan, 2012-2017 - Ecological risk assessment of the East Coast Otter Trawl Fishery in the Great Barrier Reef Marine Park: technical report - Recreation Management Strategy - Reef Plan Scientific Consensus Statement, 2013 - Reef Water Quality Protection Plan Research Development and Innovation Strategy 2013-2018 - Resilience-based framework for environmental decision making in the Great Barrier Reef World Heritage Area - Integrated Monitoring Framework.
+- Biodiversity Conservation Streegy 213 and associated vulnerability assessments for high risk species and habitat. - Informing the Orthok to Great Parrier Reef Coastal Ecosystems - Coastal Econstement sessment Framework and basin assessments - Great Barrier Let Climite Change Adaptation Strategy and Action Plan, 2012-2017 - Ecological risk as the nent of the East Coast Otter Trawl Fishery in the Great Barrier Reef Marine Park: technical report - Recreation Management Strategy - Reef Plan Scientific Consensus Statement, 2013 - Reef Water Quality Protection Plan Research Development and Innovation Strategy 2013-2018 - Resilience-based framework for environmental decision making in the Great Barrier Reef World Heritage Area - Integrated Monitoring Framework.